Si0n/register3/README.md

 **Students site**
-First tries to made a project using OOP.
+First try to make a project using OOP.